Brewers vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Christian Yelich and the Milwaukee Brewers hit the field on Monday at American Family Field against Cristian Javier, who will start for the Houston Astros.
-First pitch is set for 7:40 PM ET.
+The Houston Astros and Milwaukee Brewers will meet on Tuesday at American Family Field, at 7:40 PM ET, with Yordan Alvarez and Christian Yelich -- two hot hitters -- expected to deliver at the plate.

-The Astros are favored in this one, at -115, while the underdog Brewers have -105 odds to play spoiler.
-The total is 8 runs for the contest.
+The Astros are favored in this one, at -125, while the underdog Brewers have +105 odds to win.
+The game's over/under is set at 9.5 runs.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.